Once considered a “rough little apple cannery town” Graton (pop. 1,707) has become both a tourist destination and a favorite of locals.

 This laid-back and dog-friendly community is home to artists, writers, retirees, and working-class families.
 It’s easy to miss, tucked quietly away off major roads and nestled in the heart of the beautiful Green Valley, a historic apple region turned renowned wine region.

-Situated between Occidental, Santa Rosa, and Sebastopol in western Sonoma County, Graton’s small yet charming business district is an eclectic mix of Zagat-rated restaurants, contemporary California fine art and Asian art galleries, antiques, a small market, wine production facility, community hall, and local real estate offices.
+Situated between Occidental, Santa Rosa, and Sebastopol in western Sonoma County, Graton’s small yet charming business district features restored historic storefronts.
+It includes Zagat-rated restaurants, a contemporary California fine art and crafts gallery, an antique store, a small market, several tasting rooms, a community hall, and local real estate offices.

 The Graton Gallery (9048 Graton Road, Graton, 707-829-8912) and adjacent sculpture garden showcase one of the largest overall selections of California fine art and artisan crafts in Sonoma County.
 You'll find original fine art paintings, prints and sculpture, jewelry, pottery, glass, textiles, and wood crafts by more than 50 local artists.
 New art shows debut every 6 weeks, and opening receptions for each new show are a chance to meet and talk with the artists, and enjoy the gallery's hospitality.

 Housed in a 1906 Victorian storefront, Mr. Ryder and Company (9040 Graton Road, Graton, 707-824-8221) is a collective of antique and art dealers offering furniture, household items, artwork, glassware, and more.
 The outdoor patio features antique statuary, architectural elements, and garden furniture for home or garden.